Why You Should Go Solar Today

 New York City ConEd customers are feeling the heat too.
 Many have been hit with bills that are triple what they usually pay, although they are not consuming triple the electricity.
-Though the company legally cannot make a profit selling electricity, they can raise delivery charges to help cover the cost of infrastructure improvements.
+The company legally cannot make a profit selling electricity.
+Instead, they can raise delivery charges to help cover the cost of infrastructure improvements.
 Increased bills are also being influenced by energy prices, which can be volatile.

 In addition, inflation continues to rise.
 Last month, inflation rose at the greatest rate since 1981.
-Rising inflation and gas prices have caused consumer goods, like food, to become pricier, leaving most people looking for ways to cut costs.
+Rising inflation and gas prices have caused consumer goods, like food, to become pricier.
+People are looking for ways to cut costs.

 The Solution: Install Solar Energy!

 Solar has emerged as one of the best options for homeowners looking to save money on bills and avoid reliance on fossil fuels.
-Once installed, the cost of solar energy generated is fixed and therefore acts as a way to protect against rising and volatile fossil fuel prices.
+Once installed, the cost of solar energy generated is fixed.
+This acts as a way to protect against rising and volatile fossil fuel prices.
 This Earth Day, there is no better time to go solar- for the environment and for your wallet.